 Breakfast is the most important meal of the day and there’s lots of top breakfast and brunch spots to try on The Royal Mile.

 Laila Cafe is a cosy little cafe tucked away on Cockburn Street.
-The menu features a delicious range of unique brunch options, including pink avocado toast, lemon méringue waffles, Oreo french toast and rose buttermilk pancakes topped with candy floss, chantilly cream, rose syrup and fresh berries.
+The menu features a delicious range of unique brunch options, including pink avocado toast, lemon méringue waffles, Oreo french toast and rose buttermilk pancakes.
 Laila Cafe is famous for their instagrammable pink aesthetic making it the best place for a morning selfie.

 Scottish restaurants

 Makars Mash Bar is a casual eatery located on the Royal Mile, and it’s perfect for a quick lunch or a leisurely meal with friends.
 The menu is centred around their signature dish, mash potatoes, served with a variety of different toppings, from traditional haggis to vegetarian options.
-The restaurant also offers a range of Scottish favourites, like Cullen Skink soup and Scotch pies.
 For those with a sweet tooth, the restaurant has a range of desserts on offer, including traditional Scottish Cranachan, a creamy dessert made with raspberries, oats, and whisky.

 For a truly authentic Scottish experience, head to The Haggis Box, where you can savour freshly made haggis accompanied by traditional neeps and tatties, alongside a variety of sauces.
 They also cater to dietary preferences with vegan, vegetarian, gluten-free, and dairy-free options available.

-Whether you are looking for brunches, dinner or cocktails, Hot Toddy welcomes you to relax and savour a mix of warm, locally sourced and fresh ingredients that celebrate the best of Scottish food and drink in a charming, tranquil garden restaurant.
+Whether you are looking for brunches, dinner or cocktails, Hot Toddy celebrates the best of Scottish food and drink in a charming, tranquil garden restaurant.
 Their menu offers seasonal Scottish flavours with a range of options, including meat, vegan, and gluten-free dishes.
 Or relax in their cosy whisky lounge where you can journey into the history of Scottish whisky in an evening of whisky tasting and storytelling with local experts.

 Fine dining